What Is This?

 Artists featured on Event Rap have been vetted for their hip-hop skills beyond Event Rap.
 They rock crowds with live freestyle rhymes, have extensive experience on stage, write songs that communicate challenging concepts and ideas, and release music videos on YouTube and albums on Spotify and Apple Music and all the other streaming platforms that only earn pennies for the artists unless you’re Drake or Da Baby.

 Most of all, Artists on Event Rap can prove their ability to deliver two or more of the Services, with video evidence.
 Event Rap Artists are wild versatile.

 The Rap Middle Class

 Unlike many industries, rap has virtually no middle class.
-Most rappers have day jobs and dreams but virtually no income from rap, especially in the time of COVID-19, and only a very tiny fraction manage to tip over into fame and riches.
+Most rappers have day jobs and dreams but virtually no income from rap, especially during a pandemic, and only a very tiny fraction manage to tip over into fame and riches.
 But why does it have to be all or nothing?
 Vast inequality between the successful and the unsuccessful is the hallmark of a rigged game.
-What rap needs is more levels of intermediate success, and unlike art forms that require huge production budgets to practice, such as acting or filmmaking, rap is ideally poised to deliver.
+What rap needs is more levels of intermediate success, and unlike art forms that require huge production budgets to practice, such as acting or filmmaking, rap is nimble and ideally poised to deliver.

 Event Rap is a platform for creating and sustaining a rap middle class, by helping artists envision new kinds of gigs beyond the same old clubs and concert venues their peers are all vying for, and by helping event organizers of all kinds appreciate the beauty and universality of rap as an art form that can address any topic and entertain any audience.